mvndrz/slackstat/README.md

 # slackstat
-Run analytics on your team's Slack usage
+*Run analytics on your team's Slack usage.*

+A simple node.js server that retrieves data from Slack and blasts it into a Postgres DB.